 With a new, modern fighter of the latest standard, Colombia will be able to meet the threats from its neighbor and aggressive Venezuela in terms of deterrence, and provide the Andean country with a greater capacity to combat rebel groups and drug traffickers, who have been using swift business jets to smuggle drugs out of Colombia.

 Let’s recall that in its most recent evaluation phase, three aircraft were to compete: Dassault’s Rafale, Saab’s Gripen E and Lockheed Martin’s F-16 “Viper”.
-Initially, the FAC was in favor of a F-16 choice, but following the election of president Pedro — a former rebel leader of the civil war — and his mild anti-American statements, Washington’s reaction was swift.
+Initially, the FAC was in favor of a F-16 choice, but following the election of president Gustavo Petro — a former rebel leader of the civil war — and his mild anti-American statements, Washington’s reaction was swift.
 The Biden administration stopped all F-16 exports to Bogotá, prohibiting the acquisition of a potential export certificate for en FMS deal.

 The selection of the Swedish Gripen, currently in service only with the Brazilian Air Force in South America, is a purposeful choice that will allow for the purchase of aircraft in staggered numbers, and also which complies with Colombia military’s budget both in terms of purchase and operating costs… and above all delayed payments.
 The deal would cover an off-the-shelf purchase of 16 aircraft, including 4 Gripen F two-seaters built in Brazil.